 The first time I “lost a client,” it came as a shock because he died so unexpectedly: heart attack, less than 24 hours after he had completed a coaching session with me.
 When I learned the news, my first reaction was, “But we’d just been doing a session a few hours ago!”
 As if that was somehow supposed to change things.
 Change life.
 Change death.

 Such moments bring into sharp focus not only one’s own mortality, but the terrible suddenness with which death can take people from us.
 Today I got word of another client who had passed away.
 It doesn’t happen often, but it does happen.
 I’ve lost clients due to terminal illness and various diseases, accidents, and in two cases, servicemen who died while serving overseas, one just 19 years old at the time of his death, about the age my son is now.
 But no matter the reason, it’s always difficult news to get.

 Losing a client is not the same, of course, as losing a close friend or family member.
-Clients are not loved ones.
+Clients are often wonderful people, but to me they’re not loved ones.
 They are not people with whom I spend a lot of time socializing.
 They don’t come over for dinner.
 We don’t watch baseball games together.
 They’re clients.

 And yet there’s a set of hard-to-define feelings that go along with losing a coaching client.
 In varying degrees, I do grieve for these people, sometimes heavily even though, as I said, they’re not family to me.
 In most cases, I’ve never even met them face-to-face (I conduct most of my sessions via phone or Skype)